albello1/OSIRIS/README.md

 > Note: Datasets are **not included** due to licensing.
 > All except ADNI and TADPOLE are publicly accessible.

+Upon downloading each dataset, make sure to convert every view into a NumPy array before passing it to the model.
+This step is required for any experiment with the OSIRIS framework.

 ---

 ## Output